wessamalnemeh/DTSC/README.md

 # Dieases Time Space Clustering

-This project was a university project for SpatialDB subject
+This project is a university project for SpatialDB subject